yadavanuj1996/full-stack-web-development-notes/Airflow/README.md

 ### Operator
-An operator is wrapper around the task (item) you want to achieve. ex:- Connecting to db and inserting data we will use a Operator
+- An operator is wrapper around the task (item) you want to achieve.
+- ex:- Connecting to db and inserting data we will use a Operator
+- One Operator should handle one task, ex:- if a python operator contains two taks Cleaning Data & Processing Data and let's say Processing Data step fails on rerun the cleaning data will also need to be executed again even if Cleaning Data was executed successfully.

 Types:
 #### Action Operator